zincio/apidocs/source/includes/_returns.md

 return_by | String | The date before which the products must be returned by label_urls | Array | A list of URLs for the generated return labels request | Object | The original request that was sent to the Zinc API

+You can use the `return_in_progress` error to check the status of your return.
+Just supply an invalid `method_code` like "Dummy Method Code".
+If the return is in progress, you'll get the status back with the error.
+If the return is not yet started, we'll be unable to start a return because the method code does not exist.